 Working in Abu Dhabi

-That said, the absolute abundance of available positions that marked the course of the last decade has dwindled somewhat.
+That said, the abundance of available positions that marked the course of the last decade has dwindled somewhat.

 Finding a job in Abu Dhabi

-Most expats that relocate to Abu Dhabi do so with an employment contract in place.
+Most expats who relocate to Abu Dhabi do so with an employment contract in place.
 The best methods of finding a job from abroad are to register with local recruitment agencies and to peruse the employment sections of the local newspapers, such as Gulf News, Khaleej Times and The National.

 Perusing company websites and networking via social media sites can also be beneficial.
 If already in the emirate, networking with friends and fellow community members is essential, and the best way to secure a new position.

-Expats considering moving to Abu Dhabi without a contract – coming on a tourist visa and quickly landing employment - should realise that although the government fully recognises the contribution of such a large foreign workforce to the region’s growth and development, it has nonetheless started advocating for an official policy of Emiratisation over the course of the last five years.
+Expats considering moving to Abu Dhabi without a contract – arriving on a tourist visa and quickly landing employment - should realise that although the government fully recognises the contribution of such a large foreign workforce to the region’s growth and development, it has nonetheless started advocating for an official policy of Emiratisation over the course of the last five years.

 This concept pushes for both government and private sectors to hire a larger number of nationals in an effort to curb Emirati unemployment and to cultivate opportunity for the growing number of graduates.
-With quotas in place for the insurance, banking and trade sectors, expats may find it more difficult than in the past to find employment in Abu Dhabi, but there are opportunities for those that have adequate skills and training.
+With quotas in place for the insurance, banking and trade sectors, expats may find it more difficult than in the past to find employment in Abu Dhabi; but there are opportunities for those that have adequate skills and training.

 Changing jobs in Abu Dhabi